shaddow1201/CredentialVerify/README.md

 *** future implimentation

 ## Getting Started

-These instructions should allow a copy of the project up and running on your local machine for development and testing purposes.
+These prerequisites and repository files should allow a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

 1. Truffle install - https://github.com/trufflesuite/truffle